ptmcnally/school/README.md

 You can view the class details and students list by clicking the class link on each lesson.

 To return back to the currently selected day in the timetable you can use the breadcrumbs menu.

+### Unit tests

+Unit tests can be run using the following command.
+They are run automatically on this repo using a PHPUnit workflow on push.

+`./vendor/bin/phpunit`

 ### Notes